Recipe: Steel-Cut Oats with Maple-Roasted Apples and Cheddar

 For the apples:

-3 tablespoons maple syrup
+- 3 tablespoons

-1/2 teaspoon cinnamon
+- 1/2 teaspoon

-1/2 teaspoon nutmeg
+- 1/2 teaspoon

-1/4 teaspoon kosher salt
+- 1/4 teaspoon

-1 tablespoon unsalted butter
+- 1 tablespoon

 For the oats:

-1 tablespoon unsalted butter
+- 1 tablespoon

-1 cup steel-cut oats
+- 1 cup

-3 cups water
+- 3 cups

-1 cup whole milk
+- 1 cup

 - 1 teaspoon

-3/4 teaspoon kosher salt
+- 3/4 teaspoon

 grated sharp cheddar cheese, plus more to top

-Brown sugar (optional), to top
+Brown sugar (optional), for serving

-Heavy cream (optional), to top
+Heavy cream (optional), for serving

-Sea salt (optional), to top
+Sea salt (optional), for serving

 Preheat the oven to 400°F. Line a rimmed baking sheet with parchment paper or aluminum foil.
 Quarter each apple and cut away the core/seeds.
 Slice into 1/2-inch cubes.

-In a small bowl, combine the maple syrup, cinnamon, nutmeg and salt.
+In a small bowl, combine the maple syrup, cinnamon, nutmeg, and salt.
 Turn the apples out onto the prepared baking sheet, and pour the maple mixture on top.
 Use your hands to toss until the apples are evenly coated.
 Spread them out in a single layer.
 Break apart the slice of butter and scatter small pieces over the apples.

 When finished cooking, scoop into serving bowls and top with roasted apples and a sprinkle of extra cheddar.
-Add a little brown sugar, sea salt, additional maple syrup or heavy cream if you'd like.
+Add a little brown sugar, sea salt, additional maple syrup, or heavy cream if you'd like.
 If you have leftovers, store the oats and apples in separate containers and refrigerate for up to 5 days.